-This Madras curry powder is a great all-purpose mix appropriate for many kinds of Indian and Asian recipes.
+This Madras curry powder is a great all-purpose blend appropriate for many kinds of Indian food.
 It uses curry leaves which are optional, but if you can get hold of some I can recommend them.
 They're inexpensive, and I think they add a touch of authenticity to your food.
 (See the bottom of the page for other recipes)

 What You'll Need: (makes about 7-8 tablespoons)

 3 tbsp coriander seeds

 1 tbsp mustard seeds